CHILD SAFETY

 Three reasons worth understanding:

-Curiosity and imitation.
+2. Curiosity and imitation.
 Young children learn by imitation.
-They see mommy take a “candy” from a box every day — and they want to do the same.
-Colorful tablets, sweet syrups, vitamin gummies — all of these look like food to a child.
+They see mum take a “sweet” from a box every day — and they want to do the same.
+Colourful tablets, sweet syrups, vitamin gummies — all of these look like food to a child.

-No sense of danger.
+3. No sense of danger.
 An adult knows that a tablet is medicine.
-A three-year-old does not understand the difference between a candy and a sleeping pill.
-To them, it is a small, colorful object you put in your mouth.
+A three-year-old does not understand the difference between a sweet and a sleeping pill.
+To them, it is a small, colourful object you put in your mouth.

 Physical Medicine Storage — The First and Most Important Step

-No app, no organizational system replaces physically securing your medicines.
-This is the foundation on which everything else is built.
+No app and no organisational system can replace physically securing your medicines.
+This is the foundation for everything else.

 Height Is Not Enough